ifBars/ScheduleLua-Docs/README.md

 ## 📄 License

-This documentation is released under the MIT License.
+This documentation is released under the GPL-3.0 License.